20 Jun Pan-Fried Fish

 Serve and enjoy!

 P.S.
-There are complete directions — with photos — for filleting fish in The Boat Galley Cookbook, along with 16 other great ways to prepare fish.
+There are complete directions — with photos — for filleting fish in The Boat Galley Cookbook.
+Sorry, but they’re not in the sample.